 The MOOC is relevant to (Honours) students of Archaeology, Heritage Studies, Landscape History and (Architectural) History (MA/RMA and PhD level), Anthropology and Law.
 It is also aimed at specialists as well as the general public on a global level (e.g. indigenous peoples, people who cannot access academic class rooms) with a view to raising awareness on heritage under destruction.

-The MOOC has been developed under the coordination of dr. Sada Mire of the Dept. of World Heritage of the Faculty of Archaeology, who is an expert on contested heritage and indigenous rights to cultural heritage.
-The MOOC is accessible through Coursera from December 2016 onwards.
+The MOOC has been developed under the coordination of dr. Sada Mire, who is an expert on contested heritage and indigenous rights to cultural heritage.

 Note: The MOOC has been accessible through Coursera from December 2016 till December 2019.
 Video's can still be screened through youtube.